 As they become more comfortable with writing down their thoughts, they will expand their written narrations.
 Over time they will be able to easily progress to writing essays.
 It’s important to continue oral narrations at this age, as it will give them opportunities to organize their thoughts without the stress of also having write them down.

 Not all children think and learn in the same way, and it’s important to change things up a bit to keep them interesting.
 Not every book needs narrating, and if you always ask them to just tell back what they heard with every reading, they will quickly become bored with narration.
-This is why I created the Narration Cards.
+This is why I created Narration Cards.
 I brainstormed lists of ideas and wrote them on index cards.
 My children LOVED this.
 It was different, there were silly ideas, like making a puppet show about their favorite scene and prompts to give them different ways of looking at a reading.
 It made narrating fun and interesting.
 You can even have your child add a card or two with their own narration activity ideas.

 So when I wrote Build Your Library curriculum, I knew I needed to include those Narration Cards.
-The cards included at the first grade level are written to be at a 6-8 age level, whereas the cards in the 5th grade level program are written to be for an 8 – 10 age level.
-In all there are 3 levels of narration cards (starting in 6th grade there is a 10 – 12 level.)
+The cards included in Level 1 are written to be at a 6-8 age level, whereas the cards in the Level 5 program are written to be for an 8-10 age level.
+In all, there are 3 levels of narration cards (starting in Level 6, there is a 10-12 age level.)